-The planned postgraduate progress report presentations held on 25th July 2017 was a successfully event.
-Ten postgraduate students had the chance to be examined and advised by institute’s staff and other invited experts on the progress of the research work.
-It is a requirement that all students present their research progress on quarterly basis and this will enable the institute keep track of the progress made by students and plan for completion of their studies
+The planned postgraduate progress report presentations held on 23rd October 2019 was a successfully event.
+The postgraduate students who presented had the chance to be examined and advised by institute’s staff and other invited experts on the progress of the research work.
+This seminar presentation is a mandatory pre-requisite for all postgraduate students and is held on quarterly basis to enable the institute keep track of the progress made by students and plan for completion of their studies

 All IBR postgraduate students are hereby notified of the planned schedule for progress report presentations for the academic year 2019.
 The institute wishes to remind all the students who will be participating in these seminar sessions to notify their supervisors in good time and make arrangement to attend.
 The tentative schedule for postgraduate seminar presentations for 2019 academic year